Where to find the readings:

 The first week of the course will lay out three cases aimed at illustrating the range of institutions the course will consider: (1) publicly ordered institutions (citizenship), (2) private ordering within a legal framework (contract), and (3) institutions whose rules and practices are not generally established through law, though they may have the state's patronage or acceptance (science).

 Rogers Brubaker, Citizenship and Nationhood in France and Germany (Cambridge, MA: Harvard University Press, 1992), 21-34 (Ch.
 1 "Citizenship as Social Closure").

 Margaret Jane Radin, Boilerplate: The Fine Print, Vanishing Rights, and the Rule of Law (Princeton NJ: Princeton University Press, 2013), xiii-xvii (Prologue) and 1-18 (Ch.
 1).

-Week Two.February 11 and 13: What are institutions, and why do they matter?
-Contrasting disciplinary perspectives.
+Week Two.February 12 and 14: What are institutions, and why do they matter?
+Institutional analysis and law.

-This week examines different approaches to institutional analysis and institutional change.
-The public-private distinction serves as a case study.
+This week examines different approaches to institutional analysis and institutional change and to law and its relation to other institutions.